rladstaetter/LogoRRR/README.md

 ## Features

-- Drag and drop log files to application to visualize/view them
+- Drag and drop log files to visualize/view them
+- Drag and drop a directory to open all contained files
-- Handle multiple log files in parallel
+- Handle multiple files in parallel
 - Filter log files for entries interactively
-- Basic search functionality
+- Case insensitive and regex search is supported
 - Unix `tail -f` like functionality to watch ongoing events
-- Windows Installer
-- MacOs installer
+- LogoRRR remembers last opened files and settings upon restart
+- Keyboard shortcuts for more efficient usage
+- Supported operating systems: Windows, MacOsX

 ## Sponsoring